 While virtually no one enjoys rising costs, sudden shocks in commodity and labor costs are especially problematic to local governments as said costs are usually buried in general ledger line-items not readily visible to taxpayers while increases in property tax bills are very prominent.
-Hence, the continued environment of high inflation and the on-going sharp annual increase in the State minimum wage law (through FY27) continues to presents a heightened challenge to the City.
+Hence, the current high inflation and annual sharp increases in the State minimum wage law (through FY27) continues to presents a heightened challenge to the City.

-As of the date of this document, annualized inflation in the United States stood at 4.0% down from 8.3% a year ago.
-Unknown currently is the impact of a recently enacted state law (SB 1718) regarding stricter enforcement of illegal immigration.
-News articles in the first week of the law being in effect suggest at least temporary increases in certain construction and trade fields as employers who previously used illegal immigrants for staff may have to increase wages to be able to hire legal workers and thus pass on the cost to their customers through higher prices.
+As of the date of the publication of the FY24 Proposed Budget, annualized inflation in the United States stood at 4.0% down from 8.3% a year ago.
+The impact of a recently enacted state law (SB 1718) regarding stricter enforcement of illegal immigration appears to be further driving increases in certain construction and trade fields as employers who previously used illegal immigrants for staff have to increase wages to be able to hire legal workers and thus pass on the cost to their customers through higher prices.

-Additionally, the 2020 voter Proposed Florida Constitutional Amendment raising the minimum wage to \$15.00 an hour by September 30, 2026 will present a challenge to staff and the City Council in future years to maintain fiscal responsibility to property owners while ensuring the City has a competitive pay and classification plan.
+The 2020 voter Approved Florida Constitutional Amendment raising the minimum wage to \$15.00 an hour by September 30, 2026 will present a challenge to staff and the City Council in future years to maintain fiscal responsibility to property owners while ensuring the City has a competitive pay and classification plan.
 Currently, the City has a workforce with a payroll of \$4.1 Million while four, or 18% of the pay grades are currently below the \$15.00 an hour mark for starting pay.
 All pay grades are set based on a competitive worth analysis, and while simply increasing the bottom four pay grades may meet the requirements of State law, the effect is a compression of the low-to-middle pay grades thus making them less competitive in the local marketplace of employers.
 Many different options are available to meet the State minimum wage law in future years; however, each option has negative consequences.
 Although the number of options is virtually limitless when fusions of COLAs, merit/step, longevity, etc. are included in the calculations, the most likely options for IHB in future years, include the following: